How to Create a Gantt Chart in PowerPoint (+ Better Alternatives)

 How many tasks can a PowerPoint Gantt chart handle?

 Practically, 15-20 tasks before the chart becomes unreadable on a single slide.
 Beyond that, either split into multiple charts (by phase or team) or use a dedicated tool.
+At 30+ tasks, even splitting charts becomes unwieldy.
 Audience readability matters more than cramming everything onto one slide.

-Compare all project management and Gantt chart tools on Toolradar, or browse our project management directory.
+Compare all Gantt chart tools on Toolradar, browse our project management directory, or read our guide to the best project management tools.